-Ac79 (104aa:12.2kDa), (Bm65:104aa:12.2kDa).
-Homologs are present in all Group I, about half the Group II NPV, and three GV (Cp-, Ha- and XecnGV) genomes.
+Homologs are present in all Group I, about half the Group II NPV and GV genomes.
+It was found to be associated with AcMNPV ODV(74).
 It has homology to ascovirus orfs from T. ni (E = 1e-18) and S. frugiperda (2e-11), Chilo iridescent virus (E = 3e-10), and orfs from a variety of Yersinia sp (e.g., E = 2e-10), Serratia sp., and other bacteria.
 It is predicted to be homologous to an endonuclease in a number of these organisms.
-It has been suggested that Ac79 is a member of the UvrC superfamily of endonucleases that are involved in DNA repair (220).
-It may be essential because interrupted mutants of this gene in BmNPV (Bm65) could not be isolated (15).
-It was found to be associated with AcMNPV ODV (36).
+It has been suggested that Ac79 is a member of the UvrC superfamily of endonucleases that are involved in DNA repair (255).
+It shows a high degree of similarity both in sequence and predicted structure to EF2693 from E. faecalis (256).
+Bacmids deleted for Ac79 resulted in reduced BV production and smaller plaque size, and showed some tube-like structures that may be aberrant capsids.
+Point mutations in conserved motifs shared by Ac79 and the endonuclease superfamily failed to cause production of the tube-like structures but one of the mutations caused a reduction in BV production (257).
+One study of BmNPV suggested that Bm65 is an essential gene (258), whereas another study indicated that it produced BV and could spread between cells but with reduced efficiency (15).

-\Ac80 (409aa:45.4kDa), (Bm66:403aa:44.9kDa), GP41, tegument protein.
-GP41 is a tegument protein modified with O-linked N-acetylglucosamine, located between the virion envelope and capsid (221, 222).
-It was found to be associated with ODV by mass spectrometry (36, 186).
+Ac80 (409aa:45.4kDa), (Bm66:403aa:44.9kDa), (Ha73:322aa:36.6kDa), GP41, tegument protein.

+GP41 is a tegument protein modified with O-linked N-acetylglucosamine, located between the virion envelope and capsid (259, 260).
+It was found to be associated with ODV by mass spectrometry (74, 213).
 Homologs are present in all baculovirus genomes.
-Based on the characterization of a ts mutant, Ac80 is an essential gene required for the egress of nucleocapsids from the nucleus (223).
-A deletion/insertion mutant of the homologous gene in BmNPV (Bm66) could not be isolated (15).
+Based on the characterization of a ts mutant, Ac80 is an essential gene required for the egress of nucleocapsids from the nucleus (261).
+A deletion mutant of the homologous gene in BmNPV (Bm66) indicated that it produced BV and could spread between cells but with reduced efficiency (15).

-\Ac81 (233aa:26.9kDa), (Bm67:234aa:27.0kDa).
+Ac81 (233aa:26.9kDa), (Bm67:234aa:27.0kDa), (Ha74:241aa:27.7kDa),.

 Homologs of this orf appear to be present in all baculovirus genomes.
-A homolog has also been reported in nudiviruses (170).
-The BmNPV homolog (Bm67) appears to be a late expressed nonstructural gene that localizes to the cytoplasm (224).
-When put through the HHpred program (59) that compares predicted proteins to known structures, Ac81 and its ortholog from NeseNPV showed relatedness to the HIV TAT protein with a probability of greater than 80%.
-It may be essential because an insertion/deletion mutant ortholog in BmNPV (Bm67) could not be isolated (15).
+A homolog has also been reported in nudiviruses (195).
+The BmNPV homolog (Bm67) appears to be a late expressed nonstructural gene that localizes to the cytoplasm (262).
+When put through the HHpred program (64) that compares predicted proteins to known structures, Ac81 and its ortholog from NeseNPV showed relatedness to the HIV TAT protein with a probability of greater than 80%.
+It may be essential because a deletion mutant of the homologous gene in BmNPV (Bm67) was severely compromised and did not appear to produce BV (15).